omaralsanea/project-1/README.md

 I initially planned on creating hot water pipes on every side of the grid to create a real sense of claustrophobia but I found that having them coming horizontally from the left hand side of the grid was sufficiently confining.

-As a finishing touch I included different difficulty settings by adjusting the speed that the Szechuan Sauce spawned with Easy mode being 2700 milliseconds, Normal mode being 2200 milliseconds and Hard mode being 1600 milliseconds which can be seen in the code below:
+As a finishing touch I included different difficulty settings by adjusting the speed that the Szechuan Sauce spawned with 'Easy' mode being 2500 milliseconds, 'Normal' mode being 2100 milliseconds and 'Hard' mode being 1600 milliseconds which can be seen in the code below:

 <img width="246" alt="Screenshot 2022-05-11 at 16 01 17" src="https://user-images.githubusercontent.com/98101603/168811456-e160131a-f888-43f5-a002-28421cd7d34d.png">